Amazon offers employees US$10,000 to quit, launch delivery business | Malay Mail

 President Donald Trump has accused the company of taking advantage of the US Postal Service by using bulk rates for packages, although many analysts argue that the struggling public corporation benefits from the revenue from the e-commerce giant.

-Amazon first launched the “delivery service partner” program in 2018, requiring employees to invest in their own start and estimating revenues for up to US$300,000.
+Amazon first launched the “delivery service partner” programme in 2018, requiring employees to invest in their own start and estimating revenues for up to US$300,000.

 “We received overwhelming interest from tens of thousands of individuals who applied to be part of the delivery service partner program, including many employees,” said Dave Clark, senior vice president of worldwide operations.